The event of the year at Linnaeus University

 Conferral of honorary doctorates

-At Linnaeus University honorary doctorates are awarded their degrees at the same academic ceremony where new PhD candidates receive their doctorates.
+At Linnaeus University honorary doctorates are awarded their degrees at the same academic ceremony where new doctors are awarded their doctoral degrees.
 The conferral of an honorary doctorate involves the following insignia: hat, ring and degree certificate.

 A person can be awarded an honorary doctorate by Linnaeus University who: